 Here’s the thing: Kids don’t need fancy games.
 They don’t need the latest plastic creation that pops up or shoots things out.
 No, they don’t need any of that.

 I’m here to tell you that kids will work for pom poms.
 They will work for counters and tiny balls of play dough.
 They will work for a piece of thread and a hole punch.
-Heck, they would probably work for peanuts if we were allowed to bring them to school!

 I’ve recently started to collect ‘little things’ with a strange kind of fervor because I’ve seen how motivated my students can be when they get a physical thing for doing or saying something.
 It’s that simple kind of reinforcer that DOESN’T involve a 5 minute setup and then tears at the end when the kid loses the game.

 - You can get multiple repetitions or attempts if you have a larger quantity of said Little Things

 - Kids learn how to ‘earn’ extra Little Things and that motivation and mindset is priceless (e.g. if you fix your sound all by yourself, I’ll give you another pom pom)

 - It’s immediate reinforcement which some of our student’s need to keep their attention and motivation ready for learning